DelNov/T-Flows/readme.md

  # Type skip if there is none !
  #--------------------------------------------------------------
 ```
 It lists all the boundary conditions specified in the ```.msh``` file and asks you which of those you want to set to be periodic.
-In this case, you enter ```3```, because the periodicity set in GMSH to be called ```periodic_y``` is third in the list.
+In this case, you enter ```4```, because the periodicity set in GMSH to be called ```periodic_y``` is third in the list.
 Since you can have periodicity in more than one direction, _Convert_ will prompt you with the same question but with a shorter list of boundary conditions:
 ```
  #======================================================
  # Grid currently has the following boundary conditions:
  #------------------------------------------------------
- #  1. MOVING_WALL
+ #  1. UPPER_WALL
- #  2. STATIC_WALL
+ #  2. SIDE_WALLS
+ #  3. LOWER_WALL
  #------------------------------------------------------
  #==============================================================
  # Enter the ordinal number(s) of periodic-boundary condition(s)